Sebastos

-Sebastus (σεβαστός lit. 'venerable one, augustus', /grc/) (Note: plural: σεβαστοί, sebastoí, /el/) was an honorific used by the ancient Greek to render the Roman imperial title of Augustus.
+Sebastos (σεβαστός lit. 'venerable one, augustus', /grc/) (Note: plural: σεβαστοί, sebastoí, /el/) was an honorific used by the ancient Greeks to render the Roman imperial title of Augustus.
 The female form of the title was sebaste (σεβαστή).
 It was revived as an honorific in the 11th century Byzantine Empire and came to form the basis of a new system of court titles.
 From the Komnenian period onwards, the Byzantine hierarchy included the title sebastos and variants derived from it, like sebastokrator, protosebastos, panhypersebastos, and sebastohypertatos.

 History

 The term appears in the Hellenistic East as an honorific for the Roman emperors from the 1st century onwards, being a translation of the Latin Augustus.
 For example, the Temple of the Sebastoi in Ephesus is dedicated to the Flavian dynasty.
 This association also was carried over to the naming of cities in honor of the Roman emperors, such as Sebaste, Sebasteia and Sebastopolis.

 The epithet was revived in the mid-11th century – in the feminine form sebaste – by Emperor Constantine IX Monomachos for his mistress Maria Skleraina, to whom he accorded quasi-imperial honours.
 A number of individuals were qualified as sebastoi thereafter, such as Constantine Keroularios, or Isaac Komnenos and his brother, the future emperor Alexios I Komnenos.